tezov/plugin_projet/README.md

 }
 ```

-- Then in build.gradle.kts of each module/app that have been defined in the json, you can use the catalog plugin
+- Then in build.gradle.kts of each module that have been defined in the json, you can use the catalog plugin

 ```
 android {